XCSoar/XCSoar/doc/build.rst

   ``output/WIN64OPENGL/bin/libGLESv2.dll`` — ANGLE runtime (also inside zip and installer)

-Some features are compiled only when ``OPENGL=y`` (all OpenGL Windows targets), for example EDL weather and MbTiles map overlays.
-The deprecated GDI builds do not include them.
+Some features are compiled only when ``OPENGL=y`` (all current Windows targets), for example EDL weather and MbTiles map overlays.

 Compiling for iOS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~